-Levels Indicative content Marks Level 3 Level 3 answers will typically be based on a valid argument about fairness and support this with relevant factual knowledge OR undeveloped references to other interpretations to judge fairness e.g. 11-15 The comment is fair because it's true that Chamberlain and his government didn't want to build a barrier to Hitler's expansion.
+Levels Indicative content Marks Level 3 Level 3 answers will typically be based on a valid argument about fairness and support this with relevant factual 11-15 knowledge OR undeveloped references to other interpretations to judge fairness e.g. The comment is fair because it's true that Chamberlain and his government didn't want to build a barrier to Hitler's expansion.
 When Chamberlain chose not to help the Czechs defend the Sudetenland, and instead, agreed Hitler could have the territory, they were giving Hitler important industrial and military land: after it was gone the Czechs lost heart and were less able to defend against Hitler taking over the rest of their nation.
 He also refused to negotiate seriously with the Russians which is why in the end Stalin formed the Nazi-Soviet pact.
 If he had done this war might have been avoided as Hitler didn't want a war on two fronts in 1939.
 Parker is writing in 1993 and he is critical.
 I think this is fair because Cato would agree with this and be critical as well.
 Nutshell: Valid argument based on knowledge OR valid but undeveloped references to other interpretations to support / challenge the general premise of Interpretation A Level 2 Level 2 answers will typically describe relevant interpretations without addressing the question of fairness e.g. 6-10 Parker's view is from the 1990s and he criticises appeasement.
 One interpretation about appeasement is from 'The Guilty Men' which says that Chamberlain was cowardly.
-The revisionists said that he was Nutshell: Demonstrates knowledge of interpretations without explicitly addressing fairness of A; OR after misunderstanding Level 1 Level 1 answers will typically demonstrate understanding of Interpretation A and/OR offer undeveloped/unsupported assertions about fairness 1-5 Parker thinks that appeasement was a bad idea.
+The revisionists said that he was Nutshell: Demonstrates knowledge of interpretations without explicitly addressing fairness of A NOTE: Cannot be based on a misunderstanding of interpretation.
+Level 1 Level 1 answers will typically demonstrate understanding of Interpretation A and/OR offer undeveloped/unsupported assertions about fairness 1-5 Parker thinks that appeasement was a bad idea.
 Parker thinks Chamberlain was stubborn The Interpretation is right.
 He says Chamberlain is stubborn and could have done more against Hitler.
 I agree.
 This is harsh.
 Lots of other historians disagree and think he had no choice.
-Nutshell: Shows understanding of A/unsupported assertions about fairness Level 0 0
+Nutshell: Shows understanding of A/unsupported assertions about fairness NOTE: Place in this level answers which seem to show some knowledge of context or other interpretations but have misunderstood interpretation A Level 0 0